discoproject/disco/doc/start/ec2setup.rst

 master node as necessary using your SSH keypair.

 Now you have a working Disco cluster!
-If you haven't used Disco before, now it is a good time to go through the :ref`tutorial`.
+If you haven't used Disco before, now it is a good time to go through :ref:`tutorial`.

 If the script wasn't succesful, you can try to re-run it with the ``VERBOSE=1`` environment variable set.
-This will make the script to redirect outputs of all commands it runs on the nodes to the standard output.
+This will make the script to redirect outputs of all commands it runs to the standard output which might reveal what goes wrong.

+Remember to terminate your cluster when you are done with it.
+You can easily start up a new one when needed just by repeating this step.

 Using Disco on EC2
 ------------------